gvwilson/sensibleadventures/misc/bear-02.md

 in your hands."

 The prince shook his head.
 "No, sergeant.
-I don't suppose you'd call what happened at Marandine a battle."
+I don't suppose you'd call what happened at Stale a battle."

 The sergeant nodded.
 "Right, then I'd be grateful if you'd stay close to me, Your Highness, and hang back if there's any excitement.
 Your